A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Copulas and vine copulas

 The representation \eqrefp{Sklar-F-C-relation} guarantees that any joint $\cdf$ can be expressed in terms of its marginals and a copula.
 In the following we work with joint $\cdf$s $\FX$ having continuous marginals $F_{i}$.

 Copulas of known families of joint $\cdf$s can be derived from \eqrefp{Sklar-C-from-F}.
-Finally, one can use \eqrefp{Sklar-F-C-relation2} to build a multivariate $\cdf$ $F$ by independently specifying and combining a copula function $C$ and $M$ univariate $\cdf$s $F_{i}$.
-The copula describes the dependence properties, while the univariate $\cdf$s describe the marginal behaviour.
-Sklar's theorem thus allows one to split the problem of modelling the joint behaviour of the components of $\X$ into two separate problems, that can be treated independently.
+Finally, one can use \eqrefp{Sklar-F-C-relation2} to build a multivariate $\cdf$ $F$ by separately specifying and combining $M$ univariate $\cdf$s $F_{i}$ and a copula $C$.
+The univariate $\cdf$s describe the marginal behaviour, while the copula describes the dependence properties.
+Sklar's theorem thus allows one to split the problem of modelling the joint behaviour of the components of $\X$ into two separate problems.
 One first models the marginals $F_{i}$, then transforms the original components $X_{i}$ into uniform random variables $U_{i}=F_{i}(X_{i})$, leading to the transformation

 The joint $\cdf$ of $\bm{U}=(U_{1},\ldots,\,U_{M})^\tr$ is the associated copula.